live-clones/recalbox/projects/frontend/THEMES.md

 	- If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
 * `color` - type: COLOR.
 	- Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
+* `zIndex` - type: FLOAT.
+	- z-index value for component.
+Components will be rendered in order of z-index value from low to high.

 #### text

 Can be created as an extra.